Stocks end a turbulent week with biggest gains of the year

 The latest round of corporate earnings has shown that companies are still feeling the pinch of supply chain problems, raw material costs and other pressures from inflation.

-Oreo cookie maker Mondelez fell 2.6% after issuing its latest warning about inflation hurting operations in North America.
-KLA, which makes equipment for chipmakers, fell 0.8% and computer hard drive maker Western Digital fell 9.1% after giving similarly disappointing updates on pressure from inflation.
+Oreo cookie maker Mondelez fell 1.6% after issuing its latest warning about inflation hurting operations in North America.
+Computer hard drive maker Western Digital fell 7.3% after giving similarly disappointing updates on pressure from inflation.

 Additional government reports are also showing that consumers are facing higher prices and they might be discouraging spending.
 A measure of prices that is closely tracked by the Fed rose 5.8% last year, the sharpest increase since 1982.
 The report from the Commerce Department also said that consumer spending fell 0.6% in December, with purchases of cars, electronics, and clothes declining.